On the emergence of heat waves in the transient thermal grating geometry: Introduction

-Most previous studies focused on drifting second sound, which was first observed in solid helium in 1966~\cite{PhysRevLett.16.789}.
-Limited by early experimental techniques, the drifting second sound can only be measured in a few three-dimensional materials in extremely low temperature near $10$ K, such as sodium fluoride (NaF)~\cite{PhysRevLett_secondNaF,PhysRevLett_ssNaf}, bismuth (Bi)~\cite{PhysRevLett.28.1461} and strontium titanate (SrTiO$_3$)~\cite{PhysRevLett.99.265502}.
-With the development of low-dimensional materials and experimental measurement technologies, the research of drifting second sound has made a breakthrough in the past several years~\cite{chen_non-fourier_2021,yu_perspective_2021,lee2017,luo2019,leesangyeopch1}.
-In 2015, Lee et al. found that the scattering intensity of N processes in suspended graphene is two orders of magnitude higher than that of R processes~\cite{lee_hydrodynamic_2015}.
-And they predicted the drifting second sound at $100$ K by first principle calculations and linearized phonon BTE.
-Furthermore, the drifting second sound was measured in graphite near $100$ K by transient thermal grating experiments~\cite{huberman_observation_2019}.
+Many of the past studies of heat waves focused on the drifting second sound, which was first observed in solid helium~\cite{PhysRevLett.16.789}.
+Initially, drifting second sound was measured in a few materials, such as NaF~\cite{PhysRevLett_secondNaF,PhysRevLett_ssNaf}, Bi~\cite{PhysRevLett.28.1461} and SrTiO$_3$~\cite{PhysRevLett.99.265502}, at extremely low temperatures (near $10$ K).
+However, with the development of low-dimensional materials and modern experimental techniques, interest in drifting second sound has experienced a resurgence~\cite{chen_non-fourier_2021,lee2017,luo2019,leesangyeopch1,RevModPhys.90.041002}.
+In 2015, Lee \textit{et al.} found that the intensity of N-scattering in suspended graphene can be significantly greater than that of the R-scattering ~\cite{lee_hydrodynamic_2015} and phonon properties obtained from first principles calculations as input to the phonon Boltzmann transport equation (BTE), they predicted the occurrence of drifting second sound at $100$~K. Four years later, drifting second sound was observed in graphite by transient thermal grating experiments at temperatures above $100$~K ~\cite{huberman_observation_2019}.

-The second one does not require strong N scattering~\cite{beardo_observation_2021,PhysRevB_SECOND_SOUND}.
-It requires that all phonons have similar relaxation time and there is external time dependent heat sources or boundaries, whose heating period is comparable to or smaller than the phonon relaxation time~\cite{PhysRevB.101.075303}.
-So that the phonon scattering is not sufficient in one heating period and the ballistic phonon transport plays an important role on transient heat conduction.
-Some researchers named this heat wave phenomenon as driftless second sound~\cite{PhysRevB_SECOND_SOUND,ENZ1968114,beardo_observation_2021}.